Kumbaya: Origins

-According to Library of Congress editor Stephen Winick, the song almost certainly originated among African Americans in the Southeastern United States, and had a Gullah version early in its history even if it did not originate in that dialect.
+According to the Library of Congress editor Stephen Winick, the song almost certainly originated among African Americans in the Southeastern United States.
+A Gullah version emerged early in its history, even if the song did not originate in that dialect.
 The two oldest versions whose year of origin is known for certain were both collected in 1926, and both reside in the Library's American Folklife Center.
 No precise month or day was recorded for either version, so either may be the earliest known version of the song.
 One was submitted as a high-school collecting project by a student named Minnie Lee to her teacher, Julian P. Boyd, later a professor of history at Princeton University and president of the American Historical Association.
 This version, collected in Alliance, North Carolina, is a manuscript featuring lyrics but no music.
-The other 1926 version was recorded on wax cylinder by Robert Winslow Gordon, founder of what began as the Library of Congress's Archive of Folk Song, which became the American Folklife Center.
+The other 1926 version was recorded on a wax cylinder by Robert Winslow Gordon, founder of what began as the Library of Congress Archive of Folk Song, which became the American Folklife Center.
 The singer's name was H. Wylie, and the song was recorded within a few hours' drive of Darien, Georgia, although Gordon did not note the exact location.
 Between 1926 and 1928, Gordon recorded three more versions of traditional spirituals with the refrain "come by here" or "come by heah".
-One of these is a different song concerning the story of Daniel in the den of lions.
+One of these is a different song concerning the story of Daniel in the lions' den.
 Of the other two, one has been lost, and one cylinder was broken, so it cannot be determined if they are versions of "Kumbaya".

 According to an article in Kodaly Envoy by Lum Chee-Hoo, some time between 1922 and 1931, members of the Society for the Preservation of Spirituals collected a version from the South Carolina coast.
-"Come by Yuh", as they called it, was sung in Gullah, the creole language spoken by the formerly enslaved Africans and their descendants living on the Sea Islands of South Carolina and Georgia, as well as The Bahamas.
+"Come by Yuh", as they called it, was sung in Gullah, the creole language spoken by the formerly enslaved Africans and their descendants living on the Sea Islands of South Carolina and Georgia, as well as the Bahamas.
 It is possible this is the earliest version, if it was collected before 1926.
 Because the individual songs in this society's publications are not dated, however, it cannot be dated with certainty to before 1931.